nrfconnect/sdk-nrf/samples/bluetooth/multiple_adv_sets/README.rst

 * ``Nordic multi adv sets`` that you can use to establish a connection with the device.

 Use your central device to establish the connection with this sample.
-When connected, the non-connectable advertiser is still presented on your scanner device.
+When connected, the non-connectable advertiser is still shown on your scanner device.
 After disconnection, the connectable advertising starts again.

 User interface
 **************

 LED 1:
-   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.
+   Blinks with a period of two seconds with the duty cycle set to 50% when the main loop is running and the device is advertising.

 LED 2:
-   On when the development kit is connected.
+   Lit when the development kit is connected.

 Building and running
 ********************